joomla/Manual/docs/using-core-functions/javascript/core.md

 ## Joomla ajax request

 For basic stuff like simple `GET` requests it is recommended to use browser native [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) method.
 However, when need something more complex, like Upload with progress, or queue requests, Joomla provide `Joomla.request()` method.
-Wich is a wrapper around [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)
+Which is a wrapper around [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)

 ### `Joomla.request()`